 Marius finally caught something!
 It turned out that he had caught a plump blowfish, which is very poisonous.
 I immediately felt suspicious and consulted with the people fishing next to us only to confirm it.

 During our 7 day stay in Coral Bay, we mostly swam and snorkelled in the morning and went fishing in the afternoon.
 Life was simple.
 No obligations, just stay safe, relax and enjoy.

 I would recommend Coral Bay to everyone.
 It is a perfect place to unwind.

 On the final day, we went for our last walk with a great sentiment.
 We all agreed to come back here in the future.

 After Coral Bay paradise our next place on the schedule was Carnarvon.
 This place is famous for its one-mile-long heritage jetty.
 Let’s see what fishing will be like?

 FAQ (Frequently Asked Questions)

-Unfortunately there is not free Coral Bay camping.
+Unfortunately, there is no free Coral Bay camping.
 The only other camping that is relatively close to Coral Bay is Warroora Station located 60 km south.
-They offer villas, rooms and camping ground for a relatively small fee.
+They offer villas, rooms and camping grounds for a relatively small fee.